aweeks3/SISRIS/README.md

 # What is SISRIS?
 <img align="left" width="200" height="200" src="https://user-images.githubusercontent.com/19411979/222419960-80c9dabc-5021-4c2a-aadf-7a5ca2c04a5f.jpg">

 The project, "Supporting inclusive and sustainable research infrastructure for systematics (SISRIS) by connecting scientists and their specimens" is supported by a [conference grant from the US National Science Foundation](https://www.nsf.gov/awardsearch/showAward?AWD_ID=2247631&HistoricalAwards=false) to Dr. Andrea Weeks (George Mason University; Ted R. Bradley Herbarium), and Drs.
 Shawn Zeringue-Krosnick and Twanelle Majors (Tennessee Tech University; Hollister Herbarium).
-It supports US-based workshops and symposia that 1) share new practices that improve attribution of natural history specimens and 2) highlight research advances in systematics that can be made as a consequence of improved people-data within biodiversity informatics databases. the 2023 annual meetings of the [Association of Southeastern Biologists](https://www.sebiologists.org/asb-2023.html) and .
-The purpose of the work is to
+It supports US-based workshops and symposia during 2023 and 2024 that 1) share new practices that improve attribution of natural history specimens and 2) highlight research advances in systematics that can be made as a consequence of improved people-data within biodiversity informatics databases.
 <img align="right" width="120" height="120" src="https://user-images.githubusercontent.com/19411979/211927315-e306bf29-fc6d-433a-8b59-7afb34a841e6.png">

 # How can I participate in SISRIS?